Graphics move_to and line_to interfaces¶

 Polyline instance¶

-instance.
+move_to and line_to interfaces will return Polyline instance.
 You can update each setting or bind events to that instance.

-, updates the line color, and sets dot style in the handler (on_line_click
+For instance, the following script sets the mouse event to Polyline, updates the line color, and sets dot style in the handler (on_line_click).

 import apysc as ap